SaVe-TAG: LLM-based Interpolation for Long-Tailed Text-Attributed Graphs: Introduction

 While LLM-based interpolation shows great potential, it also carries the risk of generating noisy samples.
 To mitigate this, we leverage the inherent structure of the graph as a natural filter.
 Using a confidence-based edge assignment strategy, noisy samples tend to remain isolated, limiting their influence on downstream tasks.
 In contrast, synthesized nodes aligned with the original distribution will be connected with the original graph, allowing GNN layers to reinforce their alignment through neighborhood aggregation.

-In summary, we introduce a novel interpolation framework, \method, which unifies textual semantics and graph topology.
+In summary, we introduce a novel interpolation framework, \method, which unifies textual semantics and graph topology in data augmentation.
 Our method employs LLM-based interpolation to expand the vicinal boundary and reduce vicinal risk, followed by a topology-aware filtering mechanism that preserves alignment within the underlying data distribution.
-Our key contributions are summarized as follows:
+Our key contributions are:

--3ex \begin{itemize}[leftmargin=1em] \item To the best of our knowledge, we present the first semantic-aware VRM framework that employs LLM-based interpolation for node classification on long-tailed text-attributed graphs (TAGs). \item We provide theoretical insights showing that LLM interpolation can generate manifold-preserving, boundary-enriching samples that effectively minimize vicinal risk, while a topology-aware filter helps mitigate noisy generation in the synthesized data. \item We conduct extensive experiments demonstrating that our method outperforms embedding-based and long-tail graph baselines, highlighting the value of topology-aware filters and semantic benefits from LLMs. \end{itemize}
+\begin{itemize}[leftmargin=1.5em,topsep=1.5pt] \item To the best of our knowledge, we present the first semantic-aware VRM framework that employs LLM-based interpolation for node classification on long-tailed text-attributed graphs. \item We provide theoretical insights showing that LLM interpolation can generate manifold-preserving, boundary-enriching samples that effectively minimize vicinal risk, while a topology-aware filter helps mitigate noisy generation in the synthesized data. \item We conduct experiments showing our method outperforms embedding-based augmentations and long-tail graph baselines, driven by topology-aware filters and LLM semantic benefits. \end{itemize}